DebianDog/doglinux/zz05xenialdog.md

 **Specifications:**
 Built from an absolute minimal Ubuntu full install (using mini.iso).
 Kernel: 4.4.0-21-generic
-Choice of Boot Methods: porteus-boot and casper-boot , see options in [Documentation from Mintpup](https://github.com/MintPup/MintPup-Trusty/wiki/Boot-methods){:target="_blank"}
+Choice of Boot Methods: porteus-boot and casper-boot , see options [Here](https://github.com/DebianDog/xenialdog/wiki){:target="_blank"}
 Default WM - OpenBox (and option for Jwm, see below)
 (with different choice of Desktop modes: tint2 vertical icons, wbar icons or rox-pinboard icons, to choose, run 'Desktop Manager' from Menu)
 Tint2 bottom panel.